Hugh-Kumbi/Cybersecurity-Portfolio/Security Controls and Compliance  Evaluation/Botium Toys Security Audit.md

 | `Yes` | ~~No~~ | Fire detection/prevention (fire alarm, sprinkler system, etc.)| Fire detection and prevention systems at the physical location are functioning properly. |

 ## Compliance Checklist
-Does Botium Toys currenly adhrere to this compliance best practice?
+<ins>Select "Yes" or "No" to answer the question: Does Botium Toys currenly adhrere to this compliance best practice?</ins>

-* Payment Card Industry Data Security Standard (PCI DSS)
+<ins>Payment Card Industry Data Security Standard (PCI DSS)</ins>

 | Yes | No | Best Practice | Explanation |
 | :-: | :-: | :- | :- |